VeroCityDevs/api-doc/docs/api/IOT/networks.md

 # Network
-On Vero City Platform a network is an element of the system that can be used to group entities.
+On We4city Platform a network is an element of the system that can be used to group entities.
 Networks can be subdivided in "Branches" to provide further grouping capabilities.

 ## Anatomy of a Network
 Networks are quite simple, being composed of id, description and a public indication.
 A network can possess from 1 to *n* branches, one of them being the **Master** branch, which is mandatory and every network possesses.
 When an entitiy is linked to a network, actually it is linked to the master branch.